Skip to content

 In addition to irritation, PPD has been linked to cancer in some studies, however lab testing has been too inconsistent to create a definitive link between the two.
 The EPA has not classified PPD as a carcinogen.
 We will keep this page updated if any new results are published regarding PPD and cancer.

 Can hair color be used on brows?
-Due to the PPD concentrations, hair color and beard tints are not permitted to be used around the eye area, according to the FDA.
+According to the FDA.
+PPD concentrations in hair color and beard tints are not permitted to be used around the eye area.
 This is in both a professional and at home setting.
 While allergic reactions on the scalp are uncomfortable, reactions in and around the eyes can cause serious and possibly permanent damage and are much more painful.
 Not to mention the swelling and blistering is not easily concealed around the eyes.

 Fortunately those looking for a permanent color solution on eyelash and eyebrow tinting have options.
 Silver nitrate-based colorants achieve similar results to traditional hair tints without any use of PPD or hydrogen peroxide.
 These tints have a negligible reactivity rate and are FDA compliant on lashes and brows.
 These colorants work by depositing the color on top of the hair, rather than inside the cuticle.
 This dramatically lowers the reactivity inside the body while lasting just as long.